Laos Travel Guide: All things you need to know

 - Nakaxeng – Kaenthao, Loei to Sayabouly Province.

-Visa on arrival are accepted at all these border check-points.
+Visa on arrival is accepted at all these border checkpoints.
 Laos E-Visa is also available for Lao-Thai Friendship Bridge I, II.
-To save time, a pre-visa at embassy before travelling will definitely work well.
+To save time, a pre-visa at the embassy before traveling will definitely work well.

 Vietnam Laos Checkpoints

 You can travel into Laos from Vietnam via the following 7 border points:

 - Tay Trang – Sop Hun; Dien Bien to Phongsaly Province;

 - Na Meo – Namsoi; Thanh Hoa to Huaphanh Province;